 We believe that the key to preventing and protecting humanity from any health related issues becoming threats to our lives is To Get Together and To Work Together.

 The word, “EpiHackTM” comes from “Epidemiology” + “ Ideas Hack”.
 We have formed an EpiHackTM event where health-related practitioners from different cultures and expertises share and create sustainable solutions by collaborating with professionals from public, private, not-for-profit organizations and academic institutes, etc.

 Our short term goals by the end of the event, include developing: ideas, prototypes, stakeholder engagement, and networking.

 Our long term goals for after the event, include getting EpiHackTM organizers, stakeholders, and their networks to expand prototypes or other problem solutions into actual projects.
 See more details in our Outcome session, on our homepage.

 EpiHackTM organizers can choose any health concerns that benefit from collaborative and participatory work.
-Examples of event themes include: one health issue, health communities, health informatics, health assessment, health equity, health reform, etc.
+Examples of event themes include: subject matter based, event based, project based, health Informatics based, data analysis and visualization based, etc.

 The event format should be decided by organizers based on their needs, availability, culture, and financial resources.
 It is important that EpiHackTM events seek collaboration, stakeholders buy-in, practical solutions, and improvements to or integration of current systems.
-EpiHacksTM are neither contests nor competitive in nature, and no awards are given out.
-EpiHacksTM are invitation-only and there is no registration fee.
+Epihacks are neither contests nor competitive in nature, and no awards are given out.
+Epihacks are invitation-only and there is no registration fee.